lpurificacao/Python_setup/README.md

 ${\large{\textsf{\textcolor{#0A1589}{How to use it?}}}}$

-Just copy the script to the directory where you want to create your Python project.

-Run it from your shell or IDE.
+Just copy the script and run it from your shell or IDE.
 That's it.

 ${\large{\textsf{\textcolor{#0A1589}{What does it do?}}}}$

+Your project is created one level above the directory from where you're running the script.

 It creates the virtual environment, project structure and files for your project.